desmond8519/minosse/README.md

 ##### **DEPRECATED** `I set property foo of bar with a unique id`
 Sets the property `bar.foo` with a unique id

-Instead of using this step, you can use an ordinary get:
+Instead of using this step, you can use an ordinary set:

     property foo of bar is uuid()